aarushi353/Hack-Along/README.md

-# HackAlong was built by Backbenchers as a part of HackOFiesta 2021.
+# HackAlong
-# HackAlong is a website that helps you find teammates for hackathons.
+## HackAlong is a website that helps you find teammates for hackathons.It was built by TEAM Backbenchers as a part of HackOFiesta 2021.

 ### Pre requisites:
 Ensure that you have Python and pip installed on your device.